Aditi-Baskar/Prevention-of-Emotional-Entrapment-of-Children-on-Social-Media/README.md

 9.mail.py: Used for sending alert messages to the respective authorities.

-10.bigdic.dic: The dictionary of all english words, including slang words and the coressponding stages.
+10.bigdic.dic: The dictionary of all english words, including slang words and the corresponding stages.

 11.svm.pkl: Contains trained model.